Ask a doctor about a prescription for ALGIFAST 400 mg POWDER FOR ORAL SUSPENSION

 Consult your doctor or pharmacist before starting to take this medication.

-Stop taking this medication and seek medical attention immediately if you experience any skin rash, membrane lesions, blisters, or other signs of allergy, as these may be the first signs of a severe skin reaction.
+Stop taking this medication and seek medical attention immediately if you experience any skin rash, lesions on the mucous membranes, blisters, or other signs of allergy, as these may be the first signs of a serious skin reaction.
+See section 4.

 Infections

 Ibuprofen may mask the signs of an infection, such as fever and pain.
-Therefore, this medication may delay the appropriate treatment of the infection, increasing the risk of complications.
-This has been observed in pneumonia caused by bacteria and skin infections related to chickenpox.
-If you take this medication while having an infection and the infection symptoms persist or worsen, consult a doctor without delay.
+Consequently, this medication may delay appropriate treatment of the infection, which may increase the risk of complications.
+This has been observed in bacterial pneumonia and bacterial skin infections related to chickenpox.
+If you take this medication while having an infection and the symptoms of the infection persist or worsen, consult a doctor without delay.

-If you are to undergo any diagnostic test (including blood, urine, etc.), inform your doctor that you are taking this medication, as it may alter the results.
+If you are going to have any diagnostic tests (including blood tests, urine tests, etc.), inform your doctor that you are taking this medication, as it may alter the results.

 This medication may affect or be affected by other medications.
 For example: